Day 0:

 In the previous days of preparation, trainers were setting the working spaces: the venue and the natural places around, where some activities would be hosted and the nature would be our companion.

-The inside working space was ready for
+The inside working space was ready for participants to arrive.

 We welcomed 23 new faces coming from so many places, sat all together and imagined our names as sounds of the nature representing who we are and what brought us there.